Lake Daylesford is a popular family picnic spot and has calm and clear water to swim in. You can swim the length

 near the lake's spillway.

-Above: The grandstand in front of the old swimming pool
+Above: The entry steps to the old swimming pool in Lake Daylesford

 The old swimming pool is no longer there, but the concrete terrace remains.
 This provides easy entry into the water